superwhiskers/nom/readme.md

 #define NOM_NOHEAP
 ```

-when in no-heap mode, you initialize the type a little differently. here's
+when in no-heap mode, you initialize the buffer a little differently. here's
-how
+how you do it

 ```c
 NomBuffer *buf = &(NomBuffer){};